-LG G6 To Come With TV (Yes, A TV) And Google Home As Freebies For US Customers
+LG G6 To Come With TV: Yes, A TV And Google Home As Freebies For US Customers

 A free Google Home is not the only item that buyers of the LG G6 are getting, however.
 According to an Android Authority report, a recent leak featuring a sales brochure from Verizon revealed that the South Korean tech giant is also offering a free 43-inch smart TV upon signup with the cellular provider’s Unlimited plans.
 The LG Smart TV, valued at $349.99, is offered together with a Google Home unit, as well as $200 worth of trade-in credits.

 Those interested in signing up for Verizon’s LG G6 offer are advised to claim their free 43-inch smart TV within 30 days of the smartphone’s initial activation.
-Considering that pre-orders for the LG G6 are highly speculated to begin on March 17 and its availability in US stores is expected to be scheduled on April 7, interested buyers are advised to sign up for the device’s compelling offers starting Friday.
+Considering that pre-orders for the LG G6 are highly speculated to begin on March 17 and its availability in U.S. stores is expected to be scheduled on April 7, interested buyers are advised to sign up for the device’s compelling offers starting Friday.

-The pricing for the LG G6 varies depending on the selected US cellular carrier.
+The pricing for the LG G6 varies depending on the selected U.S. cellular carrier.
 Verizon, for one, would be offering the flagship device at $28 per month on a 24-month contract, bringing the overall price of the device to $672.
 Considering that this cost also includes a Google Home and a 43-inch smart TV, the pricing for Verizon’s LG G6 deal is quite reasonable.

 Twice the tech.
 Get a #GoogleHome on us when you preorder the #LGG6.
 Preorder starts soon; limited time offer. https://t.co/rn8fWxaxOH pic.twitter.com/KX6xHCQSQJ